Sajadrahimi/MinioSerializer/README.md

 # MinioSerializer
-A Django Rest Framework Serializer for Minio
+A Django Rest Framework Serializer for Minio object url